 High Net Worth Divorce

-If you have a marital estate or separate property with substantial value, you will need to take additional steps to avoid unnecessary collateral consequences and protect your net worth.
-Our Schertz divorce lawyers work with a team of experts, including tax attorneys, forensic accountants, etc. to ensure your investments are protected and you obtain the best possible results from your divorce.
+If you have a considerable marital or separate estate, you may want to take further precautions to minimize collateral repercussions and defend your net worth.
+Our divorce attorneys in Schertz collaborate with a team of specialists, including tax professionals, forensic accountants, etc., to guarantee that your investments are safeguarded and you receive the best possible divorce outcome.

 Divorce with Children

 If you are going through a divorce and child custody concerns arise, you might be confronted with critical choices regarding your children.
 Choosing a knowledgeable and attentive divorce attorney in Schertz can allow you to foresee complications and avoid unwelcome shocks for your family.
 Whether you are seeking sole or joint custody, we can assist you in navigating the child custody procedure.

 If you’re the owner of a professional or other privately held firm, this can complicate your divorce proceedings.
 Splitting these sorts of assets sometimes necessitates the assistance of extra professionals and seasoned divorce attorneys with innovative ideas on how to create a partition of the marital estate in Texas that safeguards the integrity and potential earnings of your corporation.

 If both you and your partner can reach an agreement on all or the majority of concerns, you will be successful in getting an easy and inexpensive divorce.
 But, you will nevertheless require the assistance of an attorney to file the relevant documentation to the courts and complete the requisite forms in order to transfer your property correctly.
 If you’re seeking a simple divorce, call our experienced Schertz divorce attorneys to explore how we can guide you through the uncontested divorce process.